What do you want to calculate?

 Standard for gateway markets — Los Angeles (3.5–4.5%), San Francisco (3–4%), NYC boroughs (3.5–5%), Seattle (4–5.5%).
 At these levels the deal is an appreciation play, not an income play.
 Current-period cash flow is minimal or negative when financed.
 Justified only with strong rent-growth conviction and long hold period.

-< 3% or Negative NOI
+< 3% or Negative Pre-Tax Cash Flow

 Why the same cash-on-cash return can be good in one market and poor in another